VulnPlanet/vulnplanetdb/README.md

 ![logo](logo.svg)

-In ***VulnPlanetDB*** you can search for CVE and next to the standard description information get a similar root-cause vulnerable code example with a fix.
+In ***[VulnPlanetDB](https://vulnplanet.com/)*** you can search for CVE and next to the standard description information get a similar root-cause vulnerable code example with a fix.
 This could help you understand the code root cause of the vulnerability much faster and perform research for new CVEs with limited descriptions.

 We are using AI-driven technology for the deepest analysis of Common Vulnerabilities and Exposures (CVE).
 Our model categorized all known CVEs by category, root case, and all common OWASP Top-10 ratings.
-Explore it!
+Explore it at https://vulnplanet.com/

 ![vulndb](vulndb.png)